 - The fact that students end at different times may create disruptions, although College Board maintains that its pilot testing has gone smoothly.

 - Students will have their own timer in the app, so the problem of mistiming by proctors or the lack of notifications should be eliminated.
-The timer can be hidden up until the last 5 minutes of each stage.
+The timer can be hidden up until the final 5 minutes of each stage.

 - The app includes built-in features like a highlighter, answer eliminator, and question flag to help students track their progress through questions and identify questions that need further review.
+The highlighter is not available on the Math section.

 Test Content and Question Format